 BETSY BEERS, executive producer

-Before her exclusive foray into television, Beers was president of the Mark Gordon Company, where she oversaw the development and production of its feature film and television projects, including the development of "Grey's Anatomy."
-Additionally, she produced the feature films "The Hoax," with Richard Gere, and "Casanova," with Heath Ledger, both directed by Lasse Hallström.
+Before her exclusive foray into television, Beers was President of the Mark Gordon Company.
+While there, she oversaw the development and production of its feature film and television ventures, including the development of "Grey's Anatomy."
+Additionally, she produced the feature films "The Hoax," starring Richard Gere, and "Casanova," starring Heath Ledger; both films were directed by Lasse Hallström.

-Previously Beers was president of director Mike Newell's Dogstar Films, where she produced the films "200 Cigarettes," starring a stellar young cast including Ben Affleck, Dave Chapelle and Kate Hudson, and "Best Laid Plans," starring Reese Witherspoon.
-She also developed such films as the cult movie "High Fidelity," directed by Stephen Frears and starring John Cusack, as well as "Pushing Tin," with Billy Bob Thornton, Cate Blanchett and Angelina Jolie.
-Beers also served as executive producer on the movies "Safe Passage," with Susan Sarandon, and "Witchhunt," starring Dennis Hopper, with producer Gale Ann Hurd.
+Previously Beers was President of director Mike Newell's Dogstar Films, where she produced the films "200 Cigarettes," starring a stellar young cast that included Ben Affleck, Dave Chapelle and Kate Hudson, and "Best Laid Plans," with Reese Witherspoon.
+She also developed such films as the cult movie "High Fidelity," directed by Stephen Frears and starring John Cusack, as well as "Pushing Tin," starring Billy Bob Thornton, Cate Blanchett and Angelina Jolie, and also served as executive producer on the movies "Safe Passage," with Susan Sarandon, and "Witchhunt," starring Dennis Hopper, with producer Gale Ann Hurd.

 MARK GORDON, executive producer

 Mark Gordon is an award-winning producer with more than 75 motion picture and television projects to his credit.
-In television, he serves as executive producer on the ABC series "Family Tools," "Grey's Anatomy" and "Private Practice," CBS' "Criminal Minds," Lifetime's "Army Wives," and Showtime's "Ray Donovan."
+In television Gordon serves as executive producer on ABC's "Grey's Anatomy," CBS' "Criminal Minds," Lifetime's "Army Wives" and Showtime's "Ray Donovan."

-Gordon's recent film projects include Duncan Jones' sci-fi thriller, "Source Code," starring Jake Gyllenhaal, and "The Details," with Tobey Maguire and Laura Linney.
-Other film projects include "2012," which has grossed over $750 million worldwide, and "The Messenger," which garnered Academy Award nominations for Best Supporting Actor and Best Original Screenplay.
-Among Gordon's other motion picture credits as producer and financier are "Saving Private Ryan," "The Day After Tomorrow," "The Patriot," "Wonder Boys," "Tomb Raider," "Talk to Me," "The Painted Veil" and "Speed," to name just a few.
+Recent film projects include Duncan Jones' sci-fi thriller "Source Code," starring Jake Gyllenhaal, and "The Details" with Tobey Maguire and Laura Linney.
+Gordon's other film projects include "2012," which has grossed over $750 million worldwide, and "The Messenger," which garnered Academy Award nominations for Best Supporting Actor and Best Original Screenplay.
+Other motion picture credits as producer and financier are "Saving Private Ryan," "The Day After Tomorrow," "The Patriot," "Wonder Boys," "Tomb Raider," "Talk to Me," "The Painted Veil" and "Speed," to name a few.

-Gordon is the President of the Producers Guild of America and the founder of the Citizens of the World Charter Schools/.
-He serves on the boards of The Archer School for Girls, Virginia Film Festival, Chrysalis and The Motion Picture and Television Fund.
+President of the Producers Guild of America and the founder of the Citizens of the World Charter Schools, Gordon serves on the boards of The Archer School for Girls, Virginia Film Festival, Chrysalis and The Motion Picture and Television Fund.
 He is the former chairman of Teach for America Los Angeles and a former board member of The UCLA Lab School.

 ROB CORN, executive producer

-Rob Corn has served as the line producer and frequent director on "Grey's Anatomy" since its inception.
-He began his career as an assistant director on feature films including "Weird Science," "The Three Amigos" and "Teenage Mutant Ninja Turtles 2."
-Transitioning to television, he worked on television movies, then moved to episodic, including "Civil Wars," "Coprock," the pilot for "NYPD Blue" (for which he won a DGA Award) and "Chicago Hope."
-While on "Chicago Hope," he became the production manager, then producer/director.
-Other producer credits include "Girls Club" and "Karen Sisco."
+Rob Corn is the executive producer/director of "Grey's Anatomy," having been with the show since its inception and directing 27 episodes over nine seasons.
+He began his career as an assistant director on feature films, including "Weird Science," "The Three Amigos" and "Teenage Mutant Ninja Turtles 2."
+Transitioning to television, Corn worked on television movies, then moved to episodic, including "Civil Wars," the pilots for "CopRock" and "NYPD Blue" (for which he won a DGA Award) and "Chicago Hope."
+While on "Chicago Hope" he became the producer and director.